Year End Recaps

 - Cover the costs of bail and transportation for Cheveyo (thanks to Skydog for covering his quarantine costs) who was found in a Texas kill pen and scheduled as a direct ship to Mexico for slaughter.
 Cheveyo has returned home to Utah and will spend as much time as he needs decompressing and learning to trust humans again.

-- Cover the purchase costs of a south Onaqui mare and north Onaqui mare who were shipped back east and repeatedly left standing at BLM facilities after being passed on by adopters.
+- Cover the purchase costs of a south Onaqui mare and north Onaqui mare (Sage & Cinnamon) who were shipped back east and repeatedly left standing at BLM facilities after being passed on by adopters.
 They ended up in Florida at a storefront and with help, we were able to purchase them from the storefront and cover the costs of transportation from Florida to Ohio where they found a safe, soft landing at Mustang Journey 501c3 in Goshen, Ohio.

-- Donors helped us make a contribution towards emergency colic surgery for one of our Onaqui mares from the 2019 roundup who was left on the side of the road abandoned.
+- Donors helped us make a contribution towards emergency colic surgery for one of our Onaqui mares (Esme) from the 2019 roundup who was left on the side of the road abandoned.
 This mare, and her best friend who was abandoned with her, was subsequently seized by BLM and once the court proceedings concluded they were both adopted to their new, loving home.

 - Rip was a north herd band stallion adopted in the '21 BLM Internet Auction who was later put up for sale in Oregon.
 He was purchased by a wonderful Good Samaritan who reached out to us to see if we knew where his wild family had ended up.
 It just so happened that we did, because we had assisted in the placement of 2 of them and were in touch with the other placement.
 We were able to put the Good Samaritan in touch with Grace Reins Sanctuary in Colorado where one of his mares and their colt was living and assist in the cost of transportation to get Rip from Oregon to Colorado where he will live out his life with his mare and colt in this beautiful sanctuary setting.